Lions-Eye-Institute/LEI_SFD/README.md

 # Lions Eye Institute Structure-Function Dataset (LEI-SFD)

 If you use any part of this dataset, please cite
-> Under submission to TVST, awaiting peer review (Jan 2025).
+> Under submission to TVST, awaiting peer review (Jun 2025).

 This repository contains synthetic datasets derived from clinical data on glaucomatous eyes.